tmbdev-archive/webdataset-examples/imagenet/README.md

 If ImageNet is stored on rotational drives, this is about 30-40% slower than WebDataset.
 On NVMe drives, you shouldn't see much of a difference.

+Have a look at what changes you need to make in order to use WebDataset;
+they are minimal.

+Note that `imagenet_train.py` uses `ChoppedDataset` to allow the epoch size and nominal size to be adjusted.
+Adjustment of the epoch size is often convenient.
+Adjustment of the nominal size is currently required due to the odd semantics of `DataLoader` for `IterableDataset.__len__`; an issue has been opened that will hopefully make this unnecessary.

 ```